 Sometimes though, a window just falls into your lap.
 That sounds dangerous, but on this occasion it was a metaphysical window, and thus inherently lacking in any physical danger at all.
 Phew!
 This window of opportunity was not just any opaque bathroom window with flowery patterns though, this was a triple A ‘Starphire’ glass window – the clearest in the business.

 You see, my creativity is usually reserved for after 10pm.
 All my writing, and creating happens after this time.
 Some say creativity is enhanced at that time because of the chemical changes in the brain when you’re tired, some say it is because the darkness outside provides purity of thought*.
-In my case it just happens to be the time my girlfriend goes to bed.
+In my case it just happens to be the time my, now ex, girlfriend goes to bed.

 Today though, there was no work to be done, chores out of the way and that just left a window of opportunity the size of the famous ‘Pilkington Pane’ of 1950* to jump through.
 Long story short, I didn’t manage to do it.
 Zero creativity occurred.
 Turns out it was not my fault though, it was an administrative error.